SwaroopKhot/Amazon-Clone/README.md

 #
 ### Note:
-<b>This site is suitable for mobiles, Tabs and Desktop or laptops.</b>
+This site is suitable for mobiles, Tabs and Desktop or laptops.<br>
-<b>In this repo, you might not see all functionality because full source code is not uploaded.
-Take a look to deployed app: <i>https://cloned-70cf9.web.app</i> to spot the difference. </b>
+In this repo, you might not see all functionality because full source code is not uploaded.
+Take a look to deployed app: <i>https://cloned-70cf9.web.app</i> to spot the difference.

 #
 # Adding Screenshots: